Apple Stores in San Francisco Bay Area to Remain Closed for At Least Three Weeks Under New Shelter-in-Place Mandate

 This article, "Apple Stores in San Francisco Bay Area to Remain Closed for At Least Three Weeks Under New Shelter-in-Place Mandate" first appeared on MacRumors.com

+NYC Residents May Soon Need to 'Shelter in Place' Over the Coronavirus According to Mayor Bill de Blasio, a decision will be made in the next two days.
+Bill de Blasio, via press conference de Blasio added that the city now has over 814 cases of the global disease.
+The global pandemic has so far...

+With sweeping new shelter-in-place orders in effect to help slow the spread of coronavirus, many may be wondering exactly which "essential businesses" are staying open.
+Len Ramirez reports.
+(3-17-2020)

 In an effort to help control the spread of coronavirus, Apple has canceled all of its upcoming "Today at Apple" sessions in the San Francisco Bay Area and...
-AppleInsider Also reported by •The Verge •MacRumours.com
+AppleInsider Also reported by •FOXNews.com •The Verge •SFGate •Reuters •Reuters India

-Alphabet Inc.'s Google will launch a nationwide website on Monday dedicated to coronavirus health information.
-Alphabet's Verily is collaborating with the...
-RTTNews Also reported by •bizjournals •The Next Web